-Petitioner has a contract to perform services at the West Valley Demonstration Project which is operated by West Valley Nuclear Services Co., Inc, a division of Westinghouse Electric Corporation, the general contractor for the U.S. Department of Energy.
+Petitioner, a subsidiary of Westinghouse Electric Corporation, has a contract to perform services at the West Valley Demonstration Project as the general contractor for the U.S. Department of Energy.

 Petitioner submitted a copy of the contract between the U.S. Department of Energy and West Valley Nuclear Services Inc. Petitioner also submitted a copy of a letter dated February 22, 1982 and written by the Sales Tax Instructions and Interpretations Unit addressed to West Valley Nuclear Services stating that West Valley was acting as an agent for the Department of Energy.
 The pertinent part of such letter stated: